Bot Mitigation

 • Click Save once more.

-Configuring DVWA WAF Profile with Bot Mitigation Modules
+Configuring the DVWA WAF Profile with Bot Mitigation Modules

-• Now, we will add the Bot Mitigation Modules to DVWA WAF Profile.
+• Now, we will add the Bot Mitigation Modules to the DVWA WAF Profile.

 • Double click DVWA

-• Select the highlighted Bot Mitigation modules from the respected dropdowns and click Save.
+• Select the highlighted Bot Mitigation modules from their respective dropdowns and click Save.